It’s not hyperbole to say that finding the perfect coffee maker is key to the…

 The biggest advantage of the Ninja Coffee Brewer to these other types of coffee machines is flexibility.
 With this one machine, you get a satisfying single cup while still being able to brew a whole pot when you have guests.

 Can this machine deliver a truly flavorful single cup of coffee?
-Many 10- and 12- cup drip coffee makers deliver weak, flavorless coffee when making just a cup or two.
+Many 10- and 12- cup drip coffee maker options deliver weak, flavorless coffee when making just a cup or two.
 But with Ninja’s Small Batch setting, you get full flavor even when making a single cup.